tammet/jsfol/README.md

 The main features of the syntax are:

-* Terms and atoms are represented as JSON lists with predicate/function symbols in the first position (prefix form) like `["brother","john","pete"]`,
+* Terms, atoms and logical formulas are represented as JSON lists with predicate/function symbols in the first position (prefix form) like `["brother","john","pete"]`,
-* JSON-LD semantics in RDF is represented by the`"$arc"` predicate for triplets like `["$arc","pete","father","john"]` and an `"$narc"` predicate for named triplets aka quads, like ["$narc","pete","father","john","eveknows"].
+* JSON-LD semantics in RDF is represented by the`"$arc"` predicate for triplets like `["$arc","pete","father","john"]` and an `"$narc"` predicate for named triplets aka quads like `["$narc","pete","father","john","eveknows"]`.
+* JSON maps like  `{"father:"john", "@logic": ["p","?:X",1]}` are used for inserting logic into JSON-LD expressions and adding metainformation to logic formulas.
-* JSON strings can represent ordinary constant/function/predicate symbols like `"foo"`, free variables like `"?:X"`, blank nodes like `"_:b0"` and distinct symbols like `"#:bar"`,
-  using a special JSON-LD-style *prefix*.
+* JSON strings can represent ordinary constant/function/predicate symbols like `"foo"`, free variables like `"?:X"`, blank nodes like `"_:b0"` and distinct symbols like `"#:bar"`, using a special JSON-LD-style *prefix*.
-* Numeric arithmetic, string operations on distinct symbols and a list type are defined.
+* Arithmetic, string operations on distinct symbols and a list type are defined.
 * JSON lists in JSON-LD like `{"@list":["a",4]}` are translated to nested typed terms using the `"$list"` and `"$nil"` functions: `["$list","a",["$list",4,$nil]]`.
-* JSON maps like  `{"@name": "example", "@logic": ["p","?X",1]}` are used for inserting logic into JSON-LD expressions and adding metainformation to logic formulas.

 The semantics of most JSFOL constructions stems directly from the semantics of the corresponding TPTP constructions.
 The semantics of lists, null,